oshwa/2025.oshwa.org/src/sponsor.md

 - Get your exclusive logo alongside the summit logo on our lanyards for this year's conference.
 - *Plus* everything included in the Fanatic level sponsorship.

-**$6,000 Bag sponsor - 3 available**

-- Your logo displayed beside OSHWA's on our bags and 2 other friends for this year's conference
-- *Plus* everything included in the Fanatic level sponsorship.

-**$3,000 Wi-Fi sponsor - 1 available**

-- Your name and logo on signage near the registration table with Wi-Fi information.
-- *Plus* everything included in the Enthusiast level sponsorship.

-**$3,000 Refreshment sponsors - 2 available**

-- Your name and logo on signage near the refreshment table.
-- *Plus* everything included in the Enthusiast level sponsorship.

 > Interested in being a headline sponsor?
 >
 > <a href="https://secure.lglforms.com/form_engine/s/sb0TeprRqMfKEkMDJIZtwA" target="_blank" class="button">Donate now</a>